Laufire/kiss/Notes.md

 * To parse custom tags.

-* To parse KO like data-binding attribute (without the evaluations of the expressions).
+* To parse KO like data-binding html attributes could be JSON or JS vars like O_O.list, O_O.value etc.

 * A UI platform that digests an API based JSON to render standard UI controls.
 The JSON should be minimal.